thradams/cake/ownership.md

   <button onclick="Try(this)">try</button>

-And we can return parameters
+We can return view pointers to objects pointed by parameters because they are from one scope above.
+We cannot return the address of the parameters.

 ```c
 int * f2(int *p) {